JoergHeseler/mesh-samples-for-preservation-testing/README.md

 # 3D Sample Files for Digital Preservation Testing

 This repository provides sample 3D files in various “archive-friendly” formats and subversions for testing with digital preservation tools developed within the NFDI4Culture project.
+These formats include glTF, DAE, X3D, OBJ, PLY, STL and e57.

 ## Files

-A an empty scene (**minimal**), a simple box mesh (**cube**) and a photogrammetrically scanned 3D model of a Balinese demon mask (**mask**)[^1] are each provided in different archive-friendly formats.
+An empty scene (**minimal**), a simple box mesh (**cube**) and a photogrammetrically scanned 3D model of a Balinese demon mask (**mask**)[^1] are each provided in different archive-friendly formats.

 | Object name | Description                        | Vertices | Colors/Texture/Camera/Lighting                  | Thumb                          |
 | ----------- | ---------------------------------- | -------- | ----------------------------------------------- | ------------------------------ |